juergenweb/FrontendContact/README.md

 Each child page represents a message sent via the form.

-If you have added custom fields by yourself, they cannot be saved at the moment.
-You can only save the standard fields of this module.

 There is a configuration field inside the backend, where you can select to save messages as pages.

 *Limitations:* Only all standard fields of the form (gender, surname, lastname,...) can be saved inside a page.
 If you have added some additional fields, they cannot not be stored at the moment.